SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/extra-field/index.md

 # Extra fields

-An *extra field* is a custom field that you add to an existing SuperOffice database table **in Service**.
+An *extra field* is a custom field that you add to an existing SuperOffice database table.
 You can extend the following entities:

 * category
 * company